Actindo-AG/Documentation/DataHub/UserInterface/08_VariantSets.md

 - [ADD AND GO BACK]
     Click this button to add the selected attribute(s) to the variant set.
 This button is only displayed if the checkbox of at least one attribute is selected.
 The *Add changeable attributes* view is closed.
 The changeable attributes are displayed in the *Changeable attributes* box.

-The list displays all available changeable attributes.
-Depending on the settings, the displayed columns may vary.
-All fields are read-only.
+The following functions and fields are available in this view:

 - *Name*
     Attribute name.